regiregi22/RaspiNail/README.md

 https://stadicus.github.io/RaspiBolt/
 https://github.com/Stadicus/RaspiBolt

-Changes from RaspiBolt to RaspiNail:
+### Changes from RaspiBolt to RaspiNail:
--Changed OS deployed from Raspberry OS 32 bits to Ubuntu Server 64bits
+* Changed OS deployed from Raspberry OS 32 bits to Ubuntu Server 64bits

--Updated signatures check of Bitcoin Core since v22 -Updated configuration in Electrs since v9
+* Updated signatures check of Bitcoin Core since v22
+* Updated configuration in Electrs since v9

--Added some useful apps (rfkill, htop, nyx, glances, lm-sensors) -Added SSH access through TOR
+* Added some useful apps (rfkill, htop, nyx, glances, lm-sensors)
+* Added SSH access through TOR
--Added section for updating all software of the node
+* Added section for updating all software of the node

--Removed references and support for other hardware boards that are not Raspberry (Odroid, Pine64...)
+* Removed references and support for other hardware boards that are not Raspberry (Odroid, Pine64...)
--Removed WIFI/Buetooth
+* Removed WIFI/Buetooth
--Removed access using certificates
+* Removed access using certificates

 Pending:
--General revision of all the software related to Lightning Network implementation
+* General revision of all the software related to Lightning Network implementation